BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'document payment formats required for 3 banks', gaining insight or progressing in your evaluation.

-## Plan MBC connectivity setup for each bank <!-- dc-card: {"label": ["explore phase"], "cardName": "Plan MBC connectivity setup for each bank"} dc-card -->
+## Plan MBC connectivity setup for each bank

 ### Plan MBC connectivity setup for each bank